 Ingestion.
 The data ingestion notebook downloads the input data files into a collection of Databricks data sets.
 In a real-world scenario, data from IoT devices would stream onto Databricks-accessible storage such as Azure SQL or Azure Blob storage.
 Databricks supports multiple data sources.

 Training pipeline.
 This notebook executes the feature engineering notebook to create an analysis data set from the ingested data.
-It then executes a model building notebook that trains the machine learning model using the Apache Spark MLlib scalable machine learning library.
+The pipeline then executes a model building notebook that trains the machine learning model using the Apache Spark MLlib scalable machine learning library.

 Scoring pipeline.
 This notebook executes the feature engineering notebook to create scoring data set from the ingested data and executes the scoring notebook.
 The scoring notebook uses the trained Spark MLlib model to generate predictions for the observations in the scoring data set.
 The predictions are stored in the results store, a new data set on the Databricks data store.